AstaRem/react-portfolio/README.md

 - HTML

 ## Installation
-There is no installation needed, please vies this project in browser.
+There is no installation needed, please view this project in browser.
-Link to deployed version [here](https://astarem.github.io/react-portfolio/)
+Link to deployed version is [here](https://astarem.github.io/react-portfolio/).

 ## Tests